TnTech-ECE/F25_Team8_DARPAChallengeTriageDrone/Reports/Detailed Design/Drone to PC Link Subsystem.md

 - Optional camera feed if routed through the Jetson Nano

 **Transferred Data:**
 Telemetry values can be forwarded to the user interface for situational awareness.
-The subsystem may also receive small data packets such as operator commands or mode selections **[REF: Cube Orange telemetry integration]**.
+The subsystem may also receive small data packets such as operator commands or mode selections [11].

 **Communication Method:**
 MAVLink or similar protocol forwarded to the Jetson Nano; WebSockets or WebRTC data channels for wireless transmission.